Macdonald River railway bridge

 The Macdonald River railway bridge is a heritage-listed railway bridge that carries the Main Northern Line across the Macdonald River located in Woolbrook, in the Walcha Shire, New South Wales, Australia.
 The railway bridge was designed by John Whitton as the Engineer-in-Chief for the New South Wales Government Railways and built during 1882 by J. S. Bennett, with iron work by J. & C. Brettell, Worcester, England.
 The railway bridge is also known as the Woolbrook rail bridge over the Macdonald River and the Woolbrook Lattice Railway Bridge.
-The bridge and adjacent infrastructure is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
+The bridge and adjacent infrastructure is owned by Transport Asset Manager of New South Wales, an agency of the Government of New South Wales.
 The bridge was added to the New South Wales State Heritage Register on 2 April 1999 and was added to the (now defunct) Register of the National Estate on 18 April 1989.

 History

 During the 20-year period 1873–1893 there was a massive program of public works in New South Wales, particularly in expanding the road and rail networks.
 It was a boom period that ended with a severe economic depression.

 Despite the boom conditions, the respective Chief Engineers, for Roads (William C. Bennett) and for Railways, John Whitton, were constrained to economise by using as much local material as possible, consequently an enormous amount of hardwood timber was used for bridgeworks, mostly timber beam and timber truss bridges.
 However, there were many major rivers to be crossed, requiring long span bridges, for which no form of timber bridge was suitable.
 These large bridges had to be metal and supplied from England, a very expensive import cost to the successive colonial governments.

 Both Chief Engineers were British so they chose the widely used wrought iron lattice truss bridge in the half-through form.
 Twelve of these were built for the railways and 24 for roads.
 These two sets of iron lattice bridges are the most significant group of bridges of the colonial period.
 A high percentage are extant and still in use, eleven on railway bridges and eighteen on road bridges.

 The current railway lattice bridges are the: